kalmhq/docs/docs/tut-strapi.md

   image: mongo:4.4.4-bionic
 ```

-and we initialized the database using Environment variables:
+and we initialized the database using these Environment variables:

 ```yaml
 spec: